ale-aparicio/big-3-store-ms4/README.md

 ### Home Models -
 ![Wireframe of the website](media/README/home-page.png)

 The **Home Model** is simply used to display the home page of the website.
-It is the first thing User's see when navigating thorough the website so it connects all the models together in one page.
+It is the first thing User's see when navigating through the website so it connects all the models together in one page.

 ### Products Models -